 Hyundai will utilize the driving data via its Blue Link connected car service from consenting car owners, and assess individual driving behavior.
 Thanks to the Big Data analysis by Blue Link, Hyundai can encourage safer and more efficient driving.

-Data collection and monitoring can also give drivers peace of mind during tiring commutes.
+Real-time data collection, monitoring and analysis can also give drivers peace of mind during tiring commutes.
 Mercedes-Benz’s Attention Assist uses a sensor and detailed algorithm to analyze driving behavior and detect fatigue.
 Taking parameters like steering wheel movement and driver interaction with vehicle controls into account, Attention Assist sends alerts to the driver to pull over and take a break if it determines that the driving behavior is due to a lack of alertness.

 While there is inherent controversy regarding the privacy issues that data collection brings, Lauren Smith of the Future of Privacy Forum explains “that yes, our cars are learning more about us, but what they learn may save our lives.”
 Automotive businesses can utilize driver data to incentivize safer habits while improving customer satisfaction.